scottMounce/MVP-offroad-guides/_PRESS-RELEASE.md

   > Project off-road allows us to connect the advanced off-road community to the new off-roader.

 ## Summary ##
-  * Project Off-Road will define the next level of off-road prowess.
+  * Project Off-Road will define the next level of off-road prowess
-  * We offer guides through some of the most known trails,
+  * We offer guides through some of the most known trails
   * We offer shop recommendations on where to get your next upgrades
   * We offer 1 on 1 consulting with advanced off-road industry professionals
   * We offer basic and advanced off-road and recovery training